|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 Born January 3, 1945

-Through his position in the BCCI he straddles cricket's two worlds.
-He is now part of an established, deep-rooted order that controls the sport in India as well as being the owner of the Chennai Super Kings franchise in the Indian Premier League, the new-age Twenty20 tournament that has changed the face of cricket, its calendar and its economy.
+Apart from being part of the established, deep-rooted order that controls the sport in India through his position in the BCCI, Srinivasan is also the owner of the Chennai Super Kings franchise in the Indian Premier League, the new-age Twenty20 tournament that has changed the face of cricket, its calendar and its economy.
+His appointment as ICC chairman followed a tumultuous year for him, during which he was barred as BCCI president while the Supreme Court of India looked into allegations of corruption in the IPL, to which his son-in-law and Super Kings official Gurunath Meiyappan was tied.

 A chemical engineer by training, Srinivasan entered cricket administration in his home state of Tamil Nadu in 2001, as an ally of the former BCCI president AC Muthiah.
 He took over the Tamil Nadu Cricket Association in 2002, and thus found his way inside the BCCI as the head of a major cricketing centre.
 Towards the middle of the decade, he joined ranks with the informal alliance led by Sharad Pawar which came together to cast Jagmohan Dalmiya out from the BCCI's power centre.
 Pawar needed two strikes to succeed and when he did in 2005, Srinivasan was made the BCCI treasurer, his first foot-hold into high office in the Indian board.